surrealdb/surrealkv/README.md

 The `Durability` enum provides two levels of durability for transactions:

 - `Eventual`: Commits with this durability level are guaranteed to be persistent eventually.
-The data is written to the disk, but it is not fsynced before returning from `Transaction::commit`.
+The data is written to the kernel buffer, but it is not fsynced before returning from `Transaction::commit`.
 This is the default durability level.
 - `Immediate`: Commits with this durability level are guaranteed to be persistent as soon as `Transaction::commit` returns.
 Data is fsynced to disk before returning from `Transaction::commit`.
 This is the slowest durability level, but it is the safest.

 ```rust